-They’ll first remove the implant capsule before removing the implant itself and will work to ensure that everything is removed from the surrounding breast tissue.
+They’ll first remove the implant capsule before removing the implant itself.
+They will work to remove everything from the surrounding breast tissue.

-After breast implant removal, you’ll notice your breasts are smaller.
-That is not necessarily bad, and many people who remove their breast implants find that they’re happier with the smaller size.
+After explant surgery, you’ll notice your breasts are smaller.
+That is not necessarily bad, and many people who remove their breast implants find they’re happier with the smaller size.

-Breast implants can be a significant part of many people’s bodies; they’re large and noticeable but also essential to who you are.
+Breast implants can be a significant part of many people’s bodies; they’re large, noticeable, and essential to your identity.
 In some people, they represent empowerment, beauty, and their true selves.